 Written by Eric Pichon, Anne Vernet,

-More than 4 African countries out of 5 of have laws criminalizing homosexuality, or even punishing LGBTI* rights advocacy.
+Three African countries out of five have laws criminalizing homosexuality, or even punishing LGBTI* rights advocacy ( ILGA , 2017)..
 In 2014 tougher laws were passed in Nigeria, Gambia and Uganda, which followed in the steps of Liberia’s criminalisation of homosexuality in 2012.
-Among the asylum seekers who arrive in Europe every year, many have left their countries after becoming the victims of violence and persecution on the basis of their sexual orientation and gender identity** ( The double stigma of LGBTI asylum seekers , Open Migration, March 2017).
+Last year, the deterioration of the situation of the LGBTI community in Tanzania prompted donors like Denmark to withhold aid.

-As developments in Europe and America have showed ( The global backlash against gay rights , Foreign Affairs, 2 May 2017), having non-discriminative laws doesn’t prevent homophobic feeling; but when this feeling is encouraged or not punished by the authorities, it can favour violence towards LGBTI people, including rapes and killings.
+As developments in Europe and America have showed, having non-discriminative laws doesn’t prevent homophobic feeling; but when this feeling is encouraged or not punished by the authorities, it can favour violence towards LGBTI people, including rapes and killings.
 Furthermore it leads LGBTI people to live in hiding which increases mental or physical health problems among the population.

 On several occasions the European Parliament has reminded the EU of its commitment against all forms of discrimination in all the places it acts.

 (*LGBTI: Lesbian, Gay, Bisexual, Transgender or Intersex people ** SOGI: sexual orientation and gender identity)

 Amnesty International provides a map showing the African countries where homosexuality is illegal, as of January 2014.

 Broader in scope, The State of Human Rights for LGBT People in Africa by Human Rights Campaign Foundation and Human Rights First (July 2014) shows that changes have only been for the worse, but it also traces signs of support from well-known Africans.